satishkarki/firstblog/_posts/2021-05-09-firstpost.md

 sudo apt-get update
 sudo apt-get install vim-gtk
 ```
 We can start the editor by typing `vim` or `vi`.
 On older systems the two are different binaries.
+There are graphical version of Vim like Vanilla Vim and GVim.
 ## Verifying installation and trouble shooting
 ```
 vim --version